 • Save

-• Bake for 15 minutes at 350F/180C.
+• Bake – 15 minutes at 350F/180C.
 (Every oven heats differently, monitor your cake from 12 minutes).
 It is ready when the toothpick inserted into the center comes out almost clean with little to no crumbs.

 • Once your almond cakes are out of the oven, let them cool down for 15 minutes before demolding onto a cooling rack.
 Once they have completely cooled down, add a bit of melted chocolate on top along with a few halloween sprinkles.
 Enjoy!
 "BONE" Appétit & Happy HALLOWEEN!